2019ChenGong/Feta-Pro/README.md

 bash data_preparation_quick.sh
 ```

-This will only prepare MNIST, Fashion-MNIST, and CIFAR-10, allowing you to validate your pipeline, hyperparameters, or DP configurations in minutes rather than hours.
+This will only prepare MNIST and Fashion-MNIST, allowing you to validate your pipeline, hyperparameters, or DP configurations in minutes rather than hours.

 ### 4.3 Running